*Please contact us if you would like to make an appointment for a day of the week or time other than those available online.*

 - Appointments will be conducted by an experienced, certified First Steps advance care planning Facilitator using the online Zoom meeting platform.
 You must have access to a computer or mobile phone with live video capability.

 - Health care agents, family members, and other loved ones are invited to participate from their own location using a phone or computer.
 If loved ones reside in your home, they can participate using the same computer or phone as you.

 - Educational and reference materials will be sent to you by email in advance of the appointment.

-- We believe that having a conversation about your wishes is just as important as completing a document.
-You will have the option of completing an Advance Medical Directive during your appointment.
-To do so, you will be asked to download and print the Advance Medical Directive form.
+- You will have the option of completing an Advance Medical Directive during your appointment.
+To do so, you must download and print the Advance Medical Directive form that is emailed to you prior to your appointment.
 You will also need two witnesses (over age 18), who are not your health care agent(s), physically available when you sign the form.
-If you are unable to print the form or do not have two witnesses available, let your Facilitator know and an alternate plan will be developed for completing the form if you wish to do so.
+If you are unable to print the form or do not have two witnesses available, let your Facilitator know and an alternate plan will be developed for completing the form.